cinc2023/cinc2023.github.io/pages/dates.md

 {: .text-justify}

-> **September 25, 2023**

-- **Full paper submission deadline**\
+> **Full paper submission deadline**

-Authors of accepted abstracts are invited to submit full papers (up to 4 pages) prior to CinC 2023 conference.
-These will be available as a preprint for the conference.
-All papers must follow the predefined formats and templates included in the instructions for [preparing and submitting full papers](https://cinc.org/instructions-for-preparing-and-submitting-full-papers/){: target="_blank"}.
+* Authors of accepted abstracts are invited to submit full papers (up to 4 pages) to the conference.
+More information about full paper submission is available on [Information for Authors page](https://cinc.org/inf_authors/){: target="_blank"} of CinC main website.
 {: .text-justify}

 &nbsp;